 Master of Ceremonies

-In every town or city where the Relay Team spends time, there will be a community-wide event in order to gather and share stories with the local residents.
+In every town or city where Relay spends time, there will be a community-wide event in order to gather and share stories with the local residents.
 Make a trip and join the team on the Great River, and connect with a community in which you have an interest.
 Take the opportunity to speak in one of the smaller towns or choose one of the seven urban centers to make your mark.